 Since 1969, Malawi has operated under two parallel court systems; the first based on the legal system prevalent in the United Kingdom, the second based on traditional African courts.
-The latter were authourized by the President to try all types of criminal cases and to impose the death penalty.
-The President was also permitted to deny the right of appeal to the High Court against sentences passed by the traditional courts, a right formerly guaranteed by the constitution.
+The latter were authourized by the president to try all types of criminal cases and to impose the death penalty.
+The president was also permitted to deny the right of appeal to the High Court against sentences passed by the traditional courts, a right formerly guaranteed by the constitution.

 The constitution provides for an independent judiciary.
 This important provision is respected in practice.
 Defendants have the right to public trial, to an attorney, to challenge evidence and witnesses, and to appeal.

 In Malawi, although the sense of personal space differs from place to place based on tribal and religious influences, people tend to speak to each other at close range; an arm's length is considered appropriate.

 A tourism brochure notes: "Under the rule of Dr Banda there were numerous restrictions in place, however these days these have been relaxed.
-Ladies may wear trousers and men may have long hair!
+Ladies may wear trousers and men may have long hair.
 At the lakeshore resorts beach wear is allowed, however when visiting rural areas it is advisable to cover up so as not to cause offense.
-The country is fairly conservative.
+The country is fairly conservative."

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.